The Work+Collective Institute

 Details about the institute and expectations are included below.

-The Work+Collective Institute will be an 8 week commitment with 5 virtual sessions and 4 individual institution coaching calls between February-March 2025:
+The Work+Collective Institute will be a 7 week commitment with 5 virtual sessions and 4 individual institution coaching calls between May–June 2025:

-- Attend Virtual Sessions: The entire core team members must be available to attend the 6 virtual sessions (we recommend those submitting to participate block time on their calendars in advance):
+- • Attend Virtual Sessions: The entire core team members must be available to attend the 5 virtual sessions (we recommend those submitting to participate block time on their calendars in advance), an introduction call with their coach prior to May 7, and follow-up coaching calls between sessions:

 For more information, we will be hosting an information sessions.
 Click on the date/time that work best for you to register: